heroku/heroku-buildpack-static/README.md

 ~ $ cat config/nginx.conf
 ```

 These commands will output your current NGINX config generated from your `static.json` contents.

-Write
-these contents to your local repo, commit them to disk and configure an NGINX buildpack to
+- Write these contents to your local repo at `config/nginx.conf.erb`, commit them to git.
-serve your application with that configuration.
+- Replace path logic that previously used `mruby` with static logic.
+- Configure your app to use the NGINX buildpack via `heroku buildpacks:add https://github.com/heroku/heroku-buildpack-nginx`.
+- Remove this buildpack via `heroku buildpacks:remove https://github.com/heroku/heroku-buildpack-static`

+## Deprecation PRs

+If you have tips or tricks for migrating off of this buildpack and want to add them to the instructions above please send a PR.

 ## Features
 * serving static assets